NDIS Plan Rollover: What happens when NDIS expires

 What is an NDIS plan renewal?

 Ultimately, your plan is yours and you have the ability to decide what you want to do with it.
-If you believe necessary changes will align better with your current needs and goals then don’t hesitate to speak up.
+If you believe necessary changes will align better with your current needs and new goals then don’t hesitate to speak up.
 The goal of the NDIA and your LAC is to provide you with the flexibility and support necessary along your evolving journey.

 What happens to unused NDIS funding?